-Bazaar Co-Chairmen are Gregory A. Kolligian, Jr., Ara Hollisian and Karen Hovsepian who have been tirelessly working with their Committees since the summer to ensure that this year's Bazaar offers something for everyone from the young to the young-at-heart including new booths and menu options.
+Bazaar Co-Chairmen are Gregory A. Kolligian, Jr., Chairman of Holy Trinity’s Parish Council, and Ara Hollisian (pictured above with Der Vasken), both of whom have been chairing the Bazaar for several years now.
+Along with their Committees, they have been working tirelessly since the summer to ensure that this year’s Bazaar offers something for everyone from the young to the young-at-heart including new booths and menu options.
 “Our parishioners and friends look forward to attending each year to see friends, enjoy delicious food and browse the many booths.
-This year’s Bazaar is the perfect place for people to do their Christmas shopping as there will be a wonderful selection of gift items to purchase,” state the Co-Chairmen.
+This year’s Bazaar is the perfect place for people to do their Christmas shopping as there will be a wonderful selection of gift items to purchase,” state Greg and Ara.

 Come for the Shopping!

 The Bazaar’s traditional favorites will include the ever bountiful “Farmer’s Market” with fresh fruits and vegetables; the “Country Store” with nuts and sweets; the exciting Sports Silent Auction, where you will be able to bid on Boston’s favorite team tickets and sports Memorabilia; the Silent Auction offering an array of fabulous items to bid on; “The Punch is Right” for Kids; Jewelry; the Sweet Candy Shoppe; Made in Armenia Direct; Poinsettias and Beautifully Decorated Wreaths; KEZI (handcrafted jewelry); ArmenianVendor.com; Love on A Plate – Armenian Cooking Videos; Raffles and More.
 New this year are Touchstone Crystal by Swarovski and Tupperware.